AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_time_spent"
->title="Time Spent template"
+>title="View the average time visitors spend on your site during each visit, as well as the average time users spend prior to a success event.
+Data is shown over a period of time and compared with prior periods."
->abstract="View the average time visitors spend on your site during each visit, as well as the average time users spend prior to a success event.
-Data is shown over a period of time and compared with prior periods. <br/>**This can help you** better understand visitor engagement levels and how much time it takes visitors to perform a desired action, such as making a purchase.<br/>**Based on what you learn, you might** do any number of things, like assess whether changes to your site improve visitors' ability to quickly reach a success event.<br/>This template uses the Day dimension and the Time Spent per Visit (seconds) metric, the Day dimension, and the Time Spent per Visit (seconds) metric."
+>abstract="**This can help you** better understand visitor engagement levels and how much time it takes visitors to perform a desired action, such as making a purchase.<br/>**Based on what you learn, you might** do any number of things, like assess whether changes to your site improve visitors' ability to quickly reach a success event.<br/>This template uses the Day dimension and the Time Spent per Visit (seconds) metric, the Day dimension, and the Time Spent per Visit (seconds) metric."

 <!-- markdownlint-enable MD034 -->